slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"There is no greter fraud than the promise not kept."
 -- Gaelic proverb*
 > *"the selfish reason to be ethical is that it attracts the other ethical people in the network."
--- Naval Ravikant*
-> *"Integrity is when what you think and what you say and what you do are one"
+"Integrity is when what you think and what you say and what you do are one"
--- Naval Ravikant*
-> *"Returns are made on the way up. reputations are made on the way down."
+"Returns are made on the way up. reputations are made on the way down."
--- Naval Ravikant*
-> *"Living a life of integrity pays off, but it takes a very long time."
+"Living a life of integrity pays off, but it takes a very long time."
--- Naval Ravikant*
-> *"Before you can lie to another, you must firt lie to yourself."
+"Before you can lie to another, you must firt lie to yourself."
--- Naval Ravikant*
-> *"Intentions don't matter.
+"Intentions don't matter.
 Actions do.
 That's why being ethical is hard."
 -- Naval Ravikant*

 - every damn thing is your own fault, if you are any good.